 Protein consumption also comes with more general benefits for your body that you’ll need to maintain physical health.
 These benefits include increased strength, bone health, lower blood pressure, and better healing abilities after injury.

 The Best high Protein foods for Smart Dieters

 It’s undeniable that you need protein.
 But, how much and what kinds of protein should you consume on a regular basis?

 There is no one set amount of protein that every person should consume on a daily basis.
 Rather, you should consume 10 to 35 percent of your daily calories from protein sources depending on your activity level, health condition, and other potential factors.
 On average, this works out to approximately 46 grams of protein for women and 56 grams for men daily.

 What you eat matters too.
 You can’t consume fat-laden pieces of red meat daily and expect to lose weight because you’re “getting your protein in.”
-When you want to lose weight, focus on these sources of protein:
+When you want to lose weight, focus on these high protein foods:

 - Seafood – Seafood is typically low in fat, making it a great source of protein.
 Even salmon, which contains more fat than most seafood, is acceptable because it’s rich in the right types of fat (i.e. omega-3 fatty acids).

 - Poultry – Poultry, especially chicken, is a staple high-protein, low-fat food for dieters.
 Avoid the skin and dark meat if you want to reduce your fat intake.